OdysLam/clyell/_posts/2020/2020-04-20-balena-nginx-rpi.md

 2. **CERTBOT_FORCED:** If this environment variable is set to "1", the container will always request a new certification every time it restarts.
 If the current certification is still valid, it will simply inform the user that the certification is up-to-date and will exit.

-You can read more about `environment variables` in balena, in the [documentation](https://www.balena.io/docs/learn/manage/serv-vars/).
+ - You can read more about `environment variables` in balena, in the [documentation](https://www.balena.io/docs/learn/manage/serv-vars/).
-You can read more about `build-time secrets` in balena, in the [documentation](https://www.balena.io/docs/learn/more/masterclasses/cli-masterclass/#81-build-time-secrets).
+ - You can read more about `build-time secrets` in balena, in the [documentation](https://www.balena.io/docs/learn/more/masterclasses/cli-masterclass/#81-build-time-secrets).

 ### nginx configuration

 1. Run the commands bellow to generate a private key that will be used by nginx for *SSL* related functionality.
-As it might take some minutes, go ahead and read about it in this [Stack Overflow Question](https://security.stackexchange.com/questions/94390/whats-the-purpose-of-dh-parameters).
-Welcome to the world of *cryptography*.
+As it might take some minutes, go ahead and read some information about it in this [Stack Overflow Question](https://security.stackexchange.com/questions/94390/whats-the-purpose-of-dh-parameters).